 Progesterone (By mouth)

 Helps prevent changes in the uterus in women who are taking estrogen after menopause.
-Also treats amenorrhea (menstrual periods stop) in women who are still menstruating.
+Also treats menstrual periods that have stopped before menopause.

 PrometriumThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to progesterone or peanuts, or if you have liver disease or a history of breast cancer or blood clots (including heart attack or stroke).
 Do not use this medicine if you are pregnant.

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.

 - This medicine is usually taken every day for 10 to 12 days, depending on the reason you are using it.
 If you also take estrogen, carefully follow the schedule for both medicines together.

 - If you have trouble swallowing this medicine, take it with a glass of water while standing up.
 Talk to your doctor or pharmacist if this does not help.